cloudtools/ssh-cert-authority/README.rst

 - ``NumberSignersRequired``: The number of people that must sign a request before the request is considered complete and signed by the authority.
+  If this field is < 0 valid certificate requests will be automatically signed at request time.
+It is highly recommended that if auto signing is enabled a ``MaxCertLifetime`` be specified.
 - ``MaxCertLifetime``: The maximum duration certificate, measured from Now() in seconds, that is permitted.
 The default is 0, meaning unlimited.
 A value of 86400 would mean that the server will reject requests for